 After any surgical abortion procedure, patients remain at the clinic for several hours so that their vaginal bleeding and health status can be monitored.
 An injection of antibiotics is often given after the abortion to guard against infection.
 Also routine is a discussion about contraceptive methods and giving the patient contraceptive supplies before the end of the visit.
 This can include the placement of an IUD or implant while in the procedure room if one is desired.
 The involvement of a friend, partner or family member throughout the abortion process, from the diagnosis of pregnancy through follow up after the procedure, is often very helpful and is usually encouraged by clinics.

 What is a medical abortion?

 A medical abortion, often referred to as the "abortion pill," is an alternative to surgical abortion that was approved in the US by the FDA in September 2000.
 These medications are not the same thing as emergency contraception, also known as the "morning after pill."
 After a pregnancy is confirmed, a medical abortion is performed by administering prescription medications (either an injection or pills) that will induce an expulsion of the uterine lining and the implanted fertilized egg.

-A medical abortion can take anywhere from 1 day to 3-4 weeks after taking the medication, and requires a minimum of 2 visits to the clinic or medical office.
+A medical abortion can take anywhere from 4-5 hours to a few days after after taking the medication, and requires a minimum of 2 visits to the clinic or medical office.
 Return visits are scheduled the week after taking the medication.
 At the return visit an ultrasound is done to be sure that the abortion has been completed.
-With mifepristone, the majority of patients will abort within 4 hours of taking misoprostol and 95% will abort within 1 week.
-With methotrexate, 80% to 85% of patients will abort within 2 weeks.
-Some will take longer and may need more doses of misoprostol.
-In the small percentage of cases (3-4% of mifepristone cases and 4-8% of methotrexate cases) where the medications do not result in a full abortion, women need to have a surgical abortion to complete the process.
+In the vast majority of cases, the expulsion will complete within a few days and most patients return to normal activities the day after a medical abortion.
+In the small percentage of cases (3-4%) where the medications do not result in a full abortion, a surgical abortion is needed to complete the process.

 Is abortion legal in Rhode Island?